oneloveipfs/ipfsVideoUploader/docs/FAQ.md

 For full desktop app build, ensure that `whitelistEnabled` is set to false.
 More details about app config [here](https://github.com/oneloveipfs/ipfsVideoUploader/blob/master/docs/ConfigDocs.md).

-As for our hosting service (accessing through webapp or remote app build), please contact us in our [Discord server](https://discord.gg/ZWj5NqaBeF) with the transaction ID of your payment if the issue persists after the required confirmation times.
+As for our hosting service (accessing through webapp or desktop app), please contact us in our [Discord server](https://discord.gg/ZWj5NqaBeF) with the transaction ID of your payment if the issue persists after the required confirmation times.

 ## 2. I'm getting a network error while uploading.
 Is there a server issue?